xiaogouxo/PyIDM/readme.md

 # Future Plans :
 - use native video library for merging audio and video, will check libav, or possibility with youtube_dl.
-- Design different user interface.
+- Design different user interface using pySimpleGUI ports for Qt or wx.
+- Auto application update.